WTMBerlin/jscc-welcomeguide/README.md

 They all work very similarly, but for this course we recommend MongoHub (only macOS, [download link](https://mongohub.s3.amazonaws.com/MongoHub.zip)) or Robomongo (both platforms, [download links](https://studio3t.com/download-now/)).

-The most important conmmands are `mongod` or `service mongodb start` for connecting to the database, and `brew services stop mongodb` to disconnect from it.
+The most important commands are `mongod` or `service mongodb start` for connecting to the database, and `brew services stop mongodb` to disconnect from it.

 ## Docker